-The application suggests that increased 4G coverage may be useful for recreational users.
-Mountaineering Scotland is a recognised representative organisation for mountaineering interests and in their objection dated 21 September 2023 they express concern that the significant impact the Proposed Development would have on this wild area is not outweighed by the potential benefits for recreational users.
-We echo this concern and want to highlight that the introduction of infrastructure, particularly access tracks, destroys the very wild quality that brings recreational users to Wild Land Areas.
+It is suggested that increased 4G coverage may be useful for recreational users of the area.
+We do not believe that the significant impact the Proposed Development would have is outweighed by the potential benefits for recreational users.
+The introduction of infrastructure, particularly access tracks, destroys the very wild quality that brings recreational users to Wild Land Areas.